• Home

 heywhatsupcourtney website logo (www.whatsupcourtney.com) 2025

 Visiting Tromso in Norway and wondering what to do and see and if it’s worth the trip?
-This guide highlights the things to do in Tromso Norway, where to stay and eat.
+This Tromso Norway travel guide highlights the things to do in Tromso Norway, where to stay and eat, hopefully this guide will help you plan your Tromso trip.

 Tromsø, a beautiful snowy city in the winter above the arctic circle located at the top of Norway.
 It’s actually an island, a tiny one but full of culture, friendly people and gorgeous scenery.
 It is also insanely expensive (for me anyway) like most Scandavanian countries but don’t let that deter you.